 Growth was notable in energy-related shipments, which benefitted from shale energy projects, principally in South Texas, as well as energy-related industrial activity.
 Additionally, aggregates shipments to the commercial component of the nonresidential market, namely office and retail, increased in certain of the Corporation's geographic markets in Colorado, Georgia, North Carolina and Texas.
 The recent strengthening of the residential market precipitated increased nonresidential construction activities to serve growing populations.
 Recently, the rate of growth in residential construction has slowed, but the nonresidential construction market continues to gain momentum.
-This evolution is in line with expectations, as the commercial component of nonresidential construction generally follows the residential construction market with a 12-to-18-month lag.
+This evolution is in line with expectations, as the commercial construction market with a 12-to-18-month lag.
 With the recent decline in global oil prices, there is uncertainty of the impact this decline will have on the currently strong Texas economy.